Pictured left to right:

 Kat Wallace - Violin, vocals

 Take yourself back to the days of dusty country roads, carefree summers, and your radio tuned to music that was soulful and authentic.
-Enter Plywood Cowboy in 2018, crafting songs ripe with these nostalgic comforts, yet perfectly suited for the soundtrack of modern life.
+Enter Plywood Cowboy, crafting songs ripe with these nostalgic comforts, yet perfectly suited for the soundtrack of modern life.
 With their second album release, “Blue Skies”, the band continues to produce refreshing music that has been called “steeped in tradition, with lyrics full of longing, truth and heart” by Sound Waves Magazine.

 Following a wildly successful launch at The Katharine Hepburn Cultural Arts Center, “Channel 33” earned accolades as "a gorgeously assured collection of songs” (The Shoreline Times) and “a seriously hooky debut EP” (The Day).
 “Blue Skies”, lined up for Grammy consideration, is another strong musical collection.
 Underneath the soothing vocals, stellar musicianship and harmonies, lies a story in each song.
 Mama Could Dance is an ironically humorous tale of a desperate man unable to win over a bombshell on the dance floor.
 Take Me On Back returns the listener to childhood, with a reminder that it will always remain within us.
 While Stray tells the story of a love that was led astray and the guilt and forgiveness that ensues.
 When describing the album's sound, Dedman says: “Country music, Americana music, rock music, folk music.
 It’s all music to me.
 It’s almost indescribable with words.
 I think most art is.
 It’s rooted in our DNA.
 Certainly in mine.”
 With the new album, Dedman expresses gratitude for the gift of music, his fellow musicians, and everyone who takes the time to listen.